Schema Registry Service - Version 1.0-rc2 🔗

 Since the Schema Registry is an application of the xRegistry specification, all attributes for Groups, Resources, and Resource Version objects are inherited from there.

-The group (GROUP) name for the Schema Registry is schemagroups.
-The group does not have any specific extension attributes.
+The Group (<GROUP>) name for the Schema Registry is schemagroup (singular).
+The plural, used as the collection name, is schemagroups.
+The Schema Group does not have any specific extension attributes.

 A schema group is a collection of schemas that are related to each other in some application-defined way.
-A schema group does not impose any restrictions on the contained schemas, meaning that a schema group MAY contain schemas of different formats.
-Every schema MUST reside inside a schema group.
+A Schema Group does not impose any restrictions on the contained schemas, meaning that a Schema Group MAY contain schemas of different formats.

 Example:

-The follow abbreviated Schema Registry's contents shows a single schema group containing 5 schemas.
+The follow abbreviated Schema Registry's content shows a single Schema Group containing 5 schemas.

 {